cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/full_list_of_papers.md

 # Full List of Papers That Are Considered for Our SoK
-The details on the selection of the potential papers and the elimination criteria that led to the final-list of cited papers is explained in the README.md file.
+The details on the selection of the potential papers and the elimination criteria that led to the final list of cited papers are explained in the README.md file.

-We would also like to thank our anonymous reviewers for recommending additional papers for us to cite, which we included in our final-list of cited papers.
+We would also like to thank our anonymous reviewers for recommending additional papers for us to cite, which we included in our final list of cited papers.

 ## List of All Potential Papers

-###From Google Scholar Search:
+### From Google Scholar Search:
 | Title  | Status                                                                                                      |
 |--------|------------------------------------------------------------------------------------------------------------|
 | Mimicry attacks on smartphone keystroke authentication | |